How To Go Gluten-Free And Dairy-Free

 2. Stock Up On Naturally Gluten-Free Foods

-Base your diet on naturally gluten-free options like fresh fruits, vegetables, legumes, lean proteins, and grains like rice, quinoa, and millet.
+Base your diet on naturally gluten-free options like fresh fruits, vegetables, legumes, and grains like rice, quinoa, and millet.

 These foods provide essential nutrients while reducing reliance on processed gluten-free products.
 Incorporating these staples ensures your diet is balanced, wholesome, and diverse.